Mino Kokubun-ji: History

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).
 These temples were built to a semi-standardized template, and served both to spread Buddhist orthodoxy to the provinces, and to emphasize the power of the Nara period centralized government under the Ritsuryō system.

 The Mino Kokubun-ji is located in western Gifu Prefecture, a short distance to the west of the present-day downtown of Ōgaki.
 The location was near the ichinomiya of Mino Province, the Nangū Taisha, the Hiruiōzuka Kofun and the ruins of the Mino Provincial Capital.
 The exact date of the temple's foundation is unknown; but is believed that work started around 741 AD and was completed by the 750s.
+However, the remains of a temple from the Hakuhō period have been found to overlap the ruins of the Nara period Mino Kokunbun-ji, so it is likely that the temple was a repurposed clan temple of a local powerful clan.According to the temple's own (and unsubstantiated) legend, Gyōki visited this area in person, carved a statue of Yakushi Nyorai and founded the temple.

-Per historical records, it was repaired in 766, received a donation of rice in 770, and suffered from extensive damage due to a storm in 775.
+Per historical records, the Mino Kokubun-ji was repaired in 766, received a donation of rice in 770, and suffered from extensive damage due to a storm in 775.
 The original temple was destroyed by a fire in 887, and although reconstructed, disappears from history by the end of the 12th century.

 The site of the original temple has been known since antiquity, and forms a compound 230 meters east-to west by 205 meters north-to-south.
 The foundations of the Kondō were discovered in 1916, and the site was extensively excavated from 1968 to 1979.
 The arrangement of buildings mirrored that of Hokki-ji in Ikaruga, Nara, with the Kondō in the west and the Pagoda in the east, both of which were in a courtyard formed by the cloister which connected the Lecture Hall with the Middle Gate.
 This deviated from the standard layout of most kokubunji temples, and indicates that probability that the foundation of this temple was from before the establishment of the kokubunji system.